-6. A list of all chemical additives, including nonorganic pesticides, herbicides, and fertilizers used in the cultivation c.
-Provision of cannabis to another dispensary:
+6. A list of all chemical additives, including nonorganic pesticides, herbicides, and fertilizers used in the cultivation

 7. Harvest information including the date of harvest, the final processed usable cannabis yield weight, the name and registry identification number of the dispensary agent responsible for the harvest